-Winter is the period when good ewe body condition needs to be maintained, and young stock fed well, with saved pasture or supplementary feeding.
+Over winter, good ewe condition needs to be maintained and young stock fed well.
 The body condition and health of ewes at lambing and the amount of pasture cover, both influence spring production.

-There are two main aspects to consider during winter
+There are two main aspects to consider during winter:

-- Rationing feed so available pasture, supplements or crop meet animal needs until pasture increases in spring. - Keeping ewes in good condition (CS 3) before lambing, and avoiding under or over-feeding to prevent problems like metabolic upsets or bearings.
+- Rationing feed so available pasture, supplements or crop meet animal needs until pasture increases in spring. - Keeping ewes in good condition (CS 3) before lambing, and avoiding under or over-feeding to prevent metabolic problems or bearings.